shchukin-alex/articles/GCD/2-QOS/QOS.md

 utility
 ```

- There is one important exception for previous rule - if we add the task to our queue from the `userInteractive` thread (or main thread) it will automatically decreased from `userInteractive` to `userInitiated`.
+ There is one important exception for the previous rule - if we add the task to the queue from the `userInteractive` thread (or main thread) it automatically drops from `userInteractive` to `userInitiated`.

 ```swift
 DispatchQueue.main.async {